juxor/afaq/markdown/secI3.md

 been enthroned, the worker, depressed by the monotony of his [or her] work, invents no more."_ [**Fields, Factories and Workshops Tomorrow**, p.
 171]

-Must all the skills, experience and intelligence that very one has be swept away or crushed by hierarchy?
+Must all the skills, experience and intelligence that every one has be swept away or crushed by hierarchy?
 Or could it not become a new fertile source of progress under a better organisation of production?
 Self-management would ensure that the independence, initiative and inventiveness of workers (which